Media-Ed-Online/intro-web-dev-2017aut/modules/topic-05/_posts/2017-01-08-form-input.md

 As with many other elements in HTML, you should assign a unique element ID that can be used by other languages to refer to the specific form.

-This `id` attribute allows javascript to use data from a form element.
+This `id` attribute allows JavaScript to use data from a form element.
 (This is of course in addition to the use of the `id` attribute by the styling engine; discussed later in the course.)

 ### Altogether Now
 The following code shows an "input" element, wrapped in a "form" element, along with the three _required_ attributes.